dropcontrol/dropcontrol.github.io/works.md

 ### 2018/Jan: Master's Works and Theses at IAMAS

-I started to researching about "Attempt to create music with multilayered temporal structures and possibility of embodiments for player and audience".
+I was researching about "Attempt to create music with multilayered temporal structures and possibility of embodiments for player and audience" from 2016 to 2018.
 Finaly, I made one master's works and video and one master's theses.

 #### About Master's Works.